-Figure 3: Relative abundance of Wild Dogs/dingo, foxes and cats (Extract: Year 3 Offset Report- Figure 2)
+Figure 3: Occupancy (top) and Relative abundance (bottom) of Wild Dogs/dingo, foxes and cats (Extract: Year 4 Offset Report- Figure 3)

 Predator scats continue to be found across the Koala Crossing site and within the EPBC 2016/7723 offset area.
 Although both foxes and dogs remain on-site, predatory scats collected within this sampling period suggest that neither predator is consuming Koala, and the diets of most individuals is composed of macropods and vegetation (refer Table 4).
 As in previous years, no listed threatened species has appeared in the collected predator scats.